aurelieguerin/contact-form-api/README.md

 ```

 Follow the prompts.
 AWS SAM will package and deploy the Lambda function, API Gateway, and DynamoDB table.
 The deployed API endpoint will be displayed at the end of the process.

+---

+## Future Improvements
+- Add email validation using regex to improve input quality
+- Implement unit tests for the Lambda function to ensure reliability
+- Store form submissions in Amazon S3 as a backup solution
+- Configure CORS to enable frontend integration
+- Add basic logging to Lambda for better monitoring and debugging
+- Develop a simple static frontend hosted on S3 to submit the contact form

+---

 ## License
 This project is licensed under the [MIT License](LICENSE).